 - Bright, beautiful photos

 Is there a sewing magazine you love that didn’t make the list?
 Let us know in a comment below.
+If you prefer books, head over here to check out the best sewing books for beginners.

 Don’t forget to pin this list for later, and check out some more sewing tips too.